Liberation Road (Accra): Economy and function

-The Liberation Road corridor functions as an airport business spine, hosting corporate offices, hotels, conference facilities, logistics companies, and service industries that rely on proximity to Kotoka International Airport.
+The Liberation Road corridor functions as an airport business spine, hosting corporate offices, hotels, conference facilities, logistics companies, and service industries that rely on proximity to Accra International Airport.
 Real estate developments along the route have attracted both domestic and international investors seeking short-stay accommodation, office space and retail exposure near the airport.

 Transport and infrastructure

 Liberation Road is a multi-lane arterial with direct connections to the airport bypass and the ring-road system.
 It is served by taxis and minibuses (trotros) and provides logistical access for airport freight and passenger transfers.
 Because it carries airport and commercial traffic, the corridor is a focus for traffic management and urban infrastructure planning in central Accra.

 Development and planning

-Airport City and the Liberation Road corridor have seen steady private and public investment as part of Accra’s broader aerotropolis strategy.
+Airport City and the Liberation Road corridor have seen steady private and public investment as part of Accra's broader aerotropolis strategy.
 The Ghana Airports Company Limited promotes Airport City as a business and hospitality hub to leverage the economic potential of the airport.
 Ongoing projects include mixed-use developments, hotels, office parks and extensions to road and drainage networks.
 Government road programmes have also identified Liberation Road for periodic upgrade and traffic-flow improvements.